akashbhalotia/WealthManagement/README.md

 - APIs to enable higher level of customization, such as selecting timeout duration.
 Selecting LLM model.
 Setting temperature, etc.

 - Allow editing of extracted financial data.
 Useful to include additional notes.

+- Improve project name and app name.

+- Handle timeout better.
+Can use a library (example celery) to continue extraction of financial data as a background task, instead of timing out.